flutter/samples/game_template/README.md

     );
     ```

-    You may want to attach the achievement IDs to levels, enemies,
+    You might want to attach the achievement IDs to levels, enemies,
     places, items, and so on.
 For example, the template has levels
     defined in `lib/src/level_selection/levels.dart` like so: